Owning Art in the UK: A Guide for Non-Doms

-This article is an updated version of content that first appeared in the Christie's Bulletin for Professional Advisers Spring 2017 edition.
+This article is an updated version of the content that first appeared in the Christie’s Bulletin for Professional Advisers Spring 2017 edition.

 Please note that since going to press some of the proposals outlined above are on hold due to the General Election.